madhank93/learn-k8s-ckad/README.md

 <details>

-  <summary> 33.
-How to view resources created specific to a namespace and overall ? </summary>
+  <summary> 34.
+How to view resources created specific to a namespace and for overall ? </summary>

   <p>